Notional Value Meaning

 #2 – Currency Swaps

-The currency swap is a kind of contract in which the parties agree to exchange the principal amount as well as the interest payments in future represented in separate currencies.
+The currency swap is a kind of contract in which the parties agree to exchange the principal amount as well as the interest payments in the future represented in separate currencies.
 As in the case of interest rate swaps, it helps in the calculation of interest payments on the pre-determined notional principal in currency swap contracts.

 #3 – Equity Options

-In an equity option, a holder of the option gets the right to buy or sell the underlying security at the strike price in future, though he is not obligated to do so.
+In an equity option, a holder of the option gets the right to buy or sell the underlying security at the strike price in the future, though he is not obligated to do so.
 The nominal value of the option represents the total value of the option that an investor holds.

-Notional Value vs Face Value
+Notional Value vs. Face Value

 On the other hand, the face value of a security is the value set by the issuer of the said security.
 It is mentioned on the certificate of the security such as share certificate.
 All the interest payments are done based on face value and not based on notional value.
 Also, the face value of a particular security is fixed, but the notional value keeps on fluctuating based on market conditions.

-Why Notional Value is Irrelevant?
+Why is Notional Value Irrelevant?

 - It doesn’t take into account the risk that the parties to a financial contract bear.

-- In case of contracts relating to interest rate swaps, it is not the notional value that plays an important role.
+- In the case of contracts relating to interest rate swaps, it is not the notional value that plays an important role.
 Instead, fluctuation in the LIBOR rate acts as a real game-changer.

 As explained in the article, the notional value of a financial instrument represents the total value that the underlying securities hold based on the spot price.
-The same is used in various kinds of derivative contracts such as interest-rate swaps, currency swaps, stock options and so on.
+The same is used in various kinds of derivative contracts such as interest-rate swaps, currency swaps, stock options, and so on.

 This has been a guide to Notional Value and its Meaning.
 Here we discuss formula, examples, why the notional value is irrelevant along with its differences from face value.
 You can learn more about financing from the following articles –